raclettejs/raclette-docs/docs/plugin-development/api.md

 ### `install`

 The install function is called when the plugin is initialized.
-It receives two parameters that provide access to the Raclette installation and core APIs.
+It receives two parameters that provide access to the raclette installation and core APIs.

 ```typescript
 install: ($installApi: InstallApi, $corePluginApi: CorePluginApi) =>